Counselling, Health and WellbeingCertificate in Counselling Skills

 • Once processed, SAAS will email you to login and check the award status.

-• A provisional Award Notice will be uploaded to your account.
+• If successful, a provisional Award Notice will be uploaded to your account.

 • SAAS will contact CLL to endorse the award i.e. CLL confirms that you are registered on the course.

-• SAAS will then confirm the award in your account.
+• SAAS will then confirm the award in your account and upload a validated Award Notice.

-• You need to download the confirmed Award Notice and email it to CLL at cll-counselling@strath.ac.uk
+• You need to download the validated Award Notice and email it to CLL at cll-counselling@strath.ac.uk

 All students applying for the PTFG will need to pay for Modules 1 and 2.
 Potentially, you may also need to pay for Modules 3 and 4 if you have applied late and funding is not in place in time for commencement of these modules.